SleepUnit/CrushCounter/docs/README.md

 If it's missing... well, that's not great.
 It's time for a new switch.
 If it came this way, please reach out and we'll get you a new one in the mail.
 If you've taken it out a few times and accidentally bungled it... well, at least they're inexpensive to replace.

 If it's bent, don't stress!
-They are extremely malliable.
+They are extremely malleable.
 I like to use a small pair of tweezers to squeeze it back straight, but any small tool to gently bend it back should work.
 It doesn't need to be perfect.
 The sockets are fairly forgiving.
 Once it's un-bent, line it up and gently reinstall the switch.
 If it still doesn't work, remove it and see if you bent it again putting it back in.
 Repeat until you get it right.
 Sheesh.

 ## What's this blue junk on here?

 All of our acrylic is cut with a masking layer attached to both sides.
 This prevents burn marks, crazing and other grossness that can occur when you obliterate plastic with the power of laser beams.
 Because the Crush Counter is shipped assembled, all of this is removed ahead of time.
 Theoretically.
 Sometimes small pieces of this masking material find their way into weird places that don't immediately get noticed.

 If you see blue specks--or, occasionally, tan specks--no worries.
-Follow the case dissassembly information found elsewhere in this guide, and it should peel up or rub off easily.
+Follow the case disassembly information found elsewhere in this guide, and it should peel up or rub off easily.

 ## There's dust in here.
 Gross.

-Our dust filtration system is a state of the art combination of comodity grade fans, cut to size furnace filters and activated carbon intended for aquariums.
+Our dust filtration system is a state of the art combination of commodity grade fans, cut to size furnace filters and activated carbon intended for aquariums.
 Incredibly, the dust from routing and laser cutting acrylic occasionally escapes this system and finds its way in between layers in the case of a Crush Counter.

 Every time this happens, we flog the person responsible.
 Every single time.